 Can you hire talented performers yourself?
 Aren’t they all on the Internet?
-When should you use a professional recruiter — and which kind?
+When should you use an executive search firm — and which kind?

 This series of articles will help you choose.